yodaos-project/yoda-book/en/guidance/03-lightd.md

 The above is the simplest animation, the brightness of all lights is changed from 0 to 255, and the brightness is refreshed every 33 milliseconds.
 All animations are based on this principle.

-In fact, the built-in `ransition` and `breathing` are also implemented this way, except that the color channel they calculated is RGB and the FPS and ? duration parameters are added.
+In fact, the build-in transitions and breathing are also implemented in this way, except that the color channel they calculate is rgb, fps and duration.

 ## Adapting different hardware